Steve Tosches: Early years

 Tosches began his coaching career as an assistant under his former college coach Bob Griffin at Rhode Island in 1980.
 He was responsible for the team's offensive backfield.
 The following year, he took a job on the staff of head coach Ron Rogerson at the University of Maine, where he served as the wide receivers coach.
-By 1984, Tosches had been promoted to the offensive coordinator position at Maine.
+In 1983, he held the title of offensive backfield coach, but had the responsibilities of offensive coordinator.
+In 1984, Tosches was promoted to offensive coordinator.

 Princeton

 Tosches followed Rogerson to Princeton University as his offensive coordinator.
 On August 8, 1987, Rogerson died of a heart attack while jogging at the age of 44, and Tosches was promoted as his replacement.
 He led the Tigers to the Ivy League championship in 1989, 1992, and 1995.
 After the 1989 season, he was awarded the Scott M. Whitelaw Trophy as the Eastern Division I-AA Coach of the Year.
 Tosches coached the Ivy League Senior All-Stars in the 1993 Epson Ivy Bowl in Tokyo, Japan.
 He failed to achieve a winning season from 1996 to 1999, and posted a 17–23 record over that period.
 Princeton fired Tosches in November 1999 and bought out the remaining time left on his contract.